cimeister/sgnmt/README.md

  python decode.py  --fairseq_path data/ckpts/cond_model.pt --fairseq_lang_pair de-en --src_wmap data/wmaps/wmap.bpe.de --trg_wmap data/wmaps/wmap.bpe.en --input_method file --src_test data/valid.de --preprocessing word --n_cpu_threads 30 --postprocessing bpe@@ --decoder dijkstra_ts --subtract-marg --marg_path data/ckpts/lm.pt --lmbd 0.2
  ```

-You can run any of the decoders in the library and they should work with PMI (no promises that they'll finish running...).
-For example, you can run DFS by setting `--decoder dfs` or use regular beam search with `--decoder beam --beam <k>`.

 ### Scoring
  For scoring, append the arguments `--outputs text --output_path <file_name>.txt` and then detokenize the text using the moses detokenizer script (copied to `scripts/detokenizer.perl` for ease)